What Is Black Garlic And How To Make It – Slow Cooker Vs. Fermenter

 Making Your Own Black Garlic In A Slow Cooker Or A Rice Cooker

 There are a couple of easy ways to make it at home, using some common kitchen appliances that almost everyone already has – either a rice cooker or a slow cooker!
-In fact, with just a few steps and some patience, you can have black garlic that tastes better than any kind you can find in a store.
+In fact, with just a few steps and some patience, you can have black garlic that tastes fresher than any kind you can find in a store.

 Watch this short video below for simple steps on how to make it using a rice cooker.

-Step One: Decide how many bulbs do you want to make.
+Step One: Decide how many bulbs you want to make.
 Then choose the right size slow cooker or rice cooker for the project.

-Step ThreeSet your rice or a slow cooker on the lowest heat setting, it is usually the warm setting.
+Step Three: Set your rice or a slow cooker on the lowest heat setting; it MUST BE the warm setting.
 With a rice cooker, DO NOT press the cook rice button.
-You only want the ‘warm’ setting.
+You only want the ‘Warm’ setting.

 The process of making black garlic is easy, but it takes a bit of patience to achieve that final result.